History of magic: Aleister Crowley

-English author and occultist Aleister Crowley (1875–1947) often introduced new terminology for spiritual and magical practices and theory.
-For example, he termed theurgy 'high magic' and thaumaturgy 'low magic'.
+English author and occultist Aleister Crowley (1875–1947) wrote about magical practices and theory, including those of theurgy ("high magic") and goetia ("low magic").
 In The Book of the Law and The Vision and the Voice, the Aramaic magical formula Abracadabra was changed to Abrahadabra, which he called the new formula of the Aeon of Horus.
 He also famously spelled magic in the archaic manner, as 'magick', to differentiate "the true science of the Magi from all its counterfeits."
 He also stated that "The spirits of the Goetia are portions of the human brain."

-His book Magick, Liber ABA, Book 4, is a lengthy treatise on magic in which he which also presents his own system of Western occult practice, synthesised from many sources, including Yoga, Hermeticism, medieval grimoires, contemporary magical theories from writers like Eliphas Levi and Helena Blavatsky, and his own original contributions.
+His book Magick, Liber ABA, Book 4, is a lengthy treatise on magic in which he presents his own system of Western occult practice, synthesised from many sources, including Yoga, Hermeticism, medieval grimoires, contemporary magical theories from writers like Eliphas Levi and Helena Blavatsky, and his own original contributions.
 It consists of four parts: Mysticism, Magick (Elementary Theory), Magick in Theory and Practice, and ΘΕΛΗΜΑ—the Law (The Equinox of The Gods).
 It also includes numerous appendices presenting many rituals and explicatory papers.